Mold Testing And Removal

 An introduction of moisture is essential for mold growth.
 SFW Construction is the Pacific Northwest leader in waterproofing and moisture control.
 Most mold issues in Portland stem from water passing through your home’s building envelope, siding, and roofing system into your home’s warm conditioned spaces.
 The first signs of an issue might be exterior dry rot.

-Other companies may be able to remove the mold, but they will not be able to offer a final solution to ensure the problem does not reoccur.
-That’s why SFW Construction is the clear choice for mold removal and testing in Portland.
+Other companies may be able to remove the mold, but they will not be able to offer a lasting solution to ensure the problem does not reoccur.
+That’s why SFW Construction is the clear choice for mold testing and removal in Portland.
 Eliminating the mold colony is just the first step.
 Tracing the root cause of the moisture intrusion and rectifying the waterproofing defects to ensure the issue is solved is critical.

 Mold Testing And Inspections